- Copywriting Services

 Often copywriters have professional relationships or partnerships with graphic designers and web designers/developers and can easily refer you to someone they trust.
 Some copywriters will also offer project management services, overseeing all vendors involved in the project and ensuring all your objectives are met.

-The process typically begins with a phone call, Skype or in-person meeting to discuss the project.
+The process typically begins with a phone call or Zoom meeting to discuss the project.
 You may then want to connect the copywriter with a subject matter expert (SME) within your organization who can provide additional background and context.

 Experienced copywriters will help move the process along by asking pointed questions and requesting the information she needs.